fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 This verse is the Magna Carta of the equality and brotherhood of all men in Islam.
 There cannot be any distinction between men on the grounds of race, color, nationality, family or wealth.
 But whereas Islam destroys all other distinctions, it upholds a distinction of its own, and that is the distinction of faith and character.

-Prophet Muhammad ﷺ   then posed a question to the Quraysh: “How do you think, I am going to treat you now?”
-They said: “You are a generous brother, and the son of a generous brother.
-We expect only charity and forgiveness from you.”
-He said: “I will tell you what Joseph said to his brothers,
+Prophet Muhammad ﷺ   then posed a question to the Quraysh: "How do you think, I am going to treat you now?"
+They said: "You are a generous brother, and the son of a generous brother.
+We expect only charity and forgiveness from you."
+He said: "I will tell you what Joseph said to his brothers,

     ‘There is no blame on you today.'
 (Quran, Chapter 12 verse 92)

-"Go now; all of you are my freedmen.”
+"Go now; all of you are my freedmen."

 Prophet Muhammad ﷺ   declared a general amnesty in Makkah.
 The amnesty extended even to the apostates.
 He forbade his army to plunder the city or to seize anything that belonged to the Quraysh.
 Quraysh had left nothing undone to compass his destruction, and the destruction of Islam; but in his hour of triumph, he condoned all their crimes and transgressions.

 The Quraysh, at first, were incredulous.
 They could not believe their own ears.
 How could prophet Muhammad ﷺ   resist the temptation to kill them all, after all that they had done to him in more than two decades, and especially now that he had so much power in his hand?
 The unwillingness of prophet Muhammad ﷺ   to use his power was something that utterly surpassed the comprehension of the polytheists of Makkah.
 Considerable time passed before the meaning of the intent of prophet Muhammad ﷺ   sank into their minds, and the amnesty began to look possible and real to them.

 The aim of prophet Muhammad ﷺ  , the Apostle of Peace, was to capture Makkah without bloodshed, and in this he was successful.
-It was here that he revealed himself, in the words of Al-Qur’an al-Majid “a mercy for all mankind.”
+It was here that he revealed himself, in the words of Al-Qur’an al-Majid "a mercy for all mankind."

 History cannot furnish an example of such forbearance.
 Not only the pagans were not exterminated; not only they did not have to pay any penalty for their crimes of the past; they were not even disturbed in the possession of the houses which the Muhajireen had left in Makkah, and which they had occupied.